View the above photo record (by Andries de Vries) in OdonataMAP here.

 Habitat

-This is a species of forests and dense woodlands.
-Along the East coast of South Africa it occupies coastal, dune and swamp forests.
-Further inland it inhabits gallery forest and woodlands along savanna rivers as well as the forested verges of pans and marshes.
-The Glistening Demoiselle is shade dependent and is seldom seen away from cover.
+The Glistening Demoiselle is a species of forests and dense woodland.
+Along the East coast of South Africa, it occupies coastal, dune, and swamp forests.
+Further inland it inhabits riverine/gallery forest and woodlands along savanna rivers, as well as the forested verges of pans and marshes.
+The Glistening Demoiselle is shade-dependent and is seldom seen away from cover.
+In South Africa it is found up to 800m above sea level.

 Photo by Ryan Tippett